emirik0l/floristry/README.md

 ## Current Features

-When vanilla flowers are pollinated by a bee, there's a chance for them to spread.
+When two vanilla flowers are nearby and one gets pollinated by a bee, there's a chance for them to spread.
+In some cases, they might mutate into a new flower entirely.

 Tier 1 flowers (decorative only):